 - b.
-Annual SMR Annual SMRs shall be due February 1 each year, covering the previous calendar year.
-The annual SMR shall contain the items described in sections V.C.1.f of Attachment G. See also Provisions VI.C.2 (Effluent Characterization Study and Report) and VI.C.4.a (Sludge and Biosolids Management) of the Order for requirements to submit reports with the annual SMR. - 3.
-Specifications for Submitting SMRs to CIWQS The Discharger shall submit analytical results and other information using one of the following methods:
+Annual SMR.
+Annual SMRs shall be due February 1 each year, covering the previous calendar year.
+The annual SMR shall contain the items described in section V.C.1.f of Attachment G (as amended by section VIII.B, below).
+See also Provision VI.C.2 (Effluent Characterization Study and Report) of the Order for requirements to submit reports with the annual SMR. - c.
+Specifications for Submitting SMRs to CIWQS.
+The Discharger shall submit analytical results and other information using one of the following methods: